KamToAzr/KamToAzr.github.io/content/authors/admin/_index.md

 - Integration of qualitative and computational methods

 education:
-  - area: PhD in Sociology
+  - area: PhD in Sociology, to be conferred November 2025
     institution: Lingnan University
     #date_start: 2016-01-01
     #date_end: 2025-08-31